 - execute contracts (including initiating, concluding, fulfilling and terminating a contract),

 - processing and responding to enquiries (contact form),

 To ensure that you are fully aware of the processing of personal data on our website, you will find the following explanatory information below.

-The Controller responsible for processing personal data is:
+The Controller or service provider responsible for processing personal data is:

 Lupus alpha Asset Management AG